-In the seminars, students should ask their questions related to the topic of the lectures discussed (see final timetable of lectures and seminars that will be announced on the week 1. of the semester).
-Besides, every student (two in each group in every seminar) will give a short presentation on the topic of one of the lectures discussed in the seminar.
+In the seminars, students should ask their questions related to the topic of the lectures discussed (see final timetable of lectures and seminars that will be announced in the 1st week of the semester).
+In addition to controlling presence in lectures, the students will be asked a few keywords relevant to the lectures discussed at the seminars, from those published on our website, on a regular basis.
+The average total percentage performance on these brief tests must be above 60 %, below this the students lose their 5 lecture bonus points.

+Every student (two in each group in every seminar) will give a short presentation on the topic of one of the lectures discussed in the seminar.
 The topics will be distributed in the first seminar.
 The talks are graded on a scale of 0-3.
-Getting a "0" on the presentation means a failure and the presentation has to be repeated on a new topic, in a seminar of the student's own group.
-Otherwise everyone is entitled to give 1 presentation only.
-No lecture book can be signed without getting at least 1 point for the presentation.
-If the student receives 0 point, he/she must ask for another topic and present it at another seminar.
-However, no presentation can be done after the end of the study period.
-Students ending up without any point for the presentation will have to answer assay questions from their presentation topic in the time of the second self-control test.
-This also involves that they do not have a possibility to take the second self-control test and collect bonus points or to get an offered grade.
-If a student fails on this written examination, it means that he/she does not get a signature and cannot take the Cell Biology Final Exam.
 The presentation has to be a free talk, not a reading.
 The duration of a presentation should not exceed 15 minutes.
 You have to read the relevant background information from your textbook and make the topic understandable to your fellow students.
 You should use the lecture material available at the cell biology website to make your presentation easy to follow.
 You are expected to be ready to present at least 10 slides of the lecture, from those that contain figures/pictures, rather than just explanatory text.
 Only exceptionally good presentations that clearly present good summaries of the lectures are awarded with 3 points.
 It is the professor / tutor in the seminar who alone decides the number of bonus points awarded, based on his/her own judgment.
 The material covered in the presentations is fully part of the SCT-s and the Final Exam.
 Including extra material obtained through the student's own research in textbooks or the internet will be appreciated, but will not substitute for a clear and detailed knowledge of the lecture/textbook material.